-When a beneficiary is deemed incompetent due to age, illness, or disability, the Department of Veterans Affairs (VA) will appoint a fiduciary to manage their benefit payments and finances.
-If the fiduciary manages more than $20,000 in VA funds for the beneficiary or their dependents, they must obtain a surety bond in accordance with 38 U.S. Code § 5507.
-The bond protects the beneficiary and their dependents from financial harm if the fiduciary mishandles their funds or engages in unethical behavior.
+When a beneficiary is unable to manage their finances due to age, illness, or disability, the Department of Veterans Affairs (VA) appoints a fiduciary to handle their benefits.
+If the fiduciary manages more than $25,000 in VA funds, a VA fiduciary bond is required under 38 U.S. Code § 5507 to protect the beneficiary from financial loss due to mismanagement or misconduct.

 Have any questions?
-Give us a call at (855) 470-0877 and speak to a live Veteran Affairs fiduciary bond expert.
+Give us a call at (855) 470-0877 and speak to a live Veterans Affairs fiduciary bond expert.

-The bond limit is set by the VA and is based on the amount of benefits that the fiduciary manages.
+The VA sets the required bond amount based on the total benefits the fiduciary manages.
 The required bond amount is explicitly stated in a letter sent out to the fiduciary once they are appointed and take control of the funds.
-Jet requires the fiduciary to submit a copy of the letter during the application process to verify the correct bond amount.
+This letter can be sent to us at [email protected] during the application process to ensure the correct bond amount is issued.

-Jet charges a minimum of $150 for VA Fiduciary Bonds, and the price is typically just a percentage of the bond limit.
-Underwriting, which evaluates the required bond limit and credit history, will determine the approved rate.
-Click the “Get a Quote” button or call us at (855) 470-0877 above to find out how much your bond will cost.
+Jet charges the lowest rates for VA Fiduciary Bonds, starting at a minimum of $85 per year, and the price is typically just a percentage of the bond limit.
+Underwriters will review your application based on the bond size and require a credit check for bonds over $100,000 to prepare your final rate.
+Enter your bond amount in our free quote tool above or call us at (855) 470-0877 to find out how much your bond will cost.

 Fiduciaries are not required to obtain a surety bond in the following situations: